 Jeremiah Program was founded in Minneapolis, MN, in response to the growing number of children being born to single mothers in poverty.
 From the start, the focus was on higher education as the way for mothers to move out of poverty into career-track, livable wage jobs and ultimately self-sufficiency.
-Quality early childhood education, safe and affordable housing, life skills and empowerment education and a network of supporters are integral to the program model.
+Quality early childhood education, safe and affordable housing, Personal Empowerment and life skills training, and a network of supporters are integral to the program model.

 Beginning the Jeremiah Journey